NoxOrg/Nox.Lib.V6/README.md

 ### Next Steps
 ---

-This quick-start is really just the tip of the Nox iceberg.
+This quick–start is really just the tip of the Nox iceberg.
 To develop serious microservices for business requires quite a bit more than a quick API.

-More documentation will be added shortly to help illustrate the broader feature-set of Nox-enabled applications.
+More documentation will be added shortly to help illustrate the broader feature–set of Nox–enabled applications.

 <!-- ROADMAP -->
 ## Roadmap
 ***
-- [ ] Model-driven gRPC API's automatically for high-performance inter-service communication
+- [ ] Model–driven gRPC API's automatically for high–performance inter–service communication
 - [ ] GraphQL API automatically from YAML definitions
 - [ ] Health monitoring and observability as a first class features
 - [ ] ETL from files, API's and other database types
 - [ ] Production caching usin ElasticSearch
 - [ ] Full DevOps automation for creating, deploying and apgrading applications
-- [ ] Multi-environment support (dev/test/uat/prod/...)
+- [ ] Multi–environment support (dev/test/uat/prod/...)
 - [ ] Proper versioning of application changes accross deployments
 - [ ] DotNet command line tooling for Nox to interactively create YAML files, Helm charts and other required DevOps artifacts
 - [ ] E-Mail and other notification mechanisms for applications
-- [ ] Automated Backend-for-Frontend (BFF) creation
+- [ ] Automated Backend–for–Frontend (BFF) creation
-- [ ] A universal Blazor-based UX that is dynamic rendered from the YAML definition
+- [ ] A universal Blazor–based UX that is dynamic rendered from the YAML definition
 - [ ] Better Swagger and user project documentation generation
 - [ ] A universal admin console to combine the various underlying library frontends (eg Hangfire)